Complexity order of multiple resource algorithms

 \subsection{Fixed resource strategies}

 We now consider how the total error scales with increased resources, for the two-resource case of a stochastic differential equation, with $N=N_{A}N_{T}N_{S}$.
 Since both $N_{T}$ and $N_{S}$ can be varied independently, we analyze three strategies one might follow.
-An optimal strategy that is better than any of these is treated in the next section.
+An optimal strategy that is better than any of these is treated next.

 Conventional error analysis typically supposes that one fixes one resource, while varying the other one.
 For a stochastic differential equation, one may fix $N_{S}$, and vary the time-step so $N_{T}$ increases.
-The approach is justified by assuming an infinite number of samples, but in computations, the number of samples is always finite.
-With finite sample number, the sampling error is the largest term at small step-size:
+The approach is justified by assuming an infinite number of samples, but in reality the number of samples is always finite and the sampling error is the largest term at small step-size:

 This is not a convergent strategy at large $N$, because $N_{S}$ is held constant by assumption.
 Similarly, one could fix the step-size so that $N_{T}$ is constant, and only vary $N_{S}$.
-Again, one has that the limiting error for infinite resource utilization is not zero, but is rather the underlying step-size error which now becomes the largest term:
+Again, the limiting error for infinite resource utilization is not zero, but is the step-size error, which now becomes the largest term:

-This is also not convergent at large $N$ values, since $N_{T}$ is held constant by assumption.
+This is also not convergent at large $N$ values, since $N_{T}$ is now held constant.